No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 After the disciples began telling about the Resurrection, it is hard to imagine that the Roman and Jewish authorities couldn’t find the right tomb to refute them.
 As noted above, they had ample motivation.

 Mohammed died on 8 June 632 AD at the age of 61.
-He is still in his grave, and millions of Muslims visit it yearly.
+His grave is in Mecca, in Saudi Arabia, and millions of Muslims visit it yearly.
 Abraham, the founder of Judaism, died about 1900 BC.
-He is still in his tomb, the Cave at Machpelah near Hebron.
+He is still in his tomb, in the Cave at Machpelah near Hebron.
 Moses, the giver of the Law, died on Mount Nebo in the Transjordan about 1300 BC.
-Buddha died “with an utter passing away in which nothing whatever remains behind”.
+Buddha died “with an utter passing away in which nothing whatever remains behind.”
 Jesus, however, is different.